+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Mark’s recent cases have related to the following areas:

-• Commercial landlord and tenant, including renewals under the Landlord and Tenant Act 1954, dilapidations, breach of covenant, rent review and forfeiture;
+• Commercial landlord and tenant, including opposed and unopposed renewals, dilapidations, breach of covenant, and forfeiture

 • Education